farhiongit/message-in-the-bottle/README.md

 3. asks for any blocked `BOTTLE_DRAIN` calls (called by the receivers) to unblock and to finish their job:
   `BOTTLE_DRAIN` will be asked to return immediately with value 0.

+`BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` acts as if it was sending an end-of-file in the bottle.
-Therefore, the call to `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` *must be done*

-- after the feeders have finished their work: either at the end of the feeder treatment, or sequentially just after the feeder treatment.
+Therefore, the call to `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` *must be done* after the feeders have finished their work: either at the end of the feeder treatment, or sequentially just after the feeder treatment.
-- before the eaters have finished their work: either sequentially before the eater treatment (but this requires an unlimited buffered bottle), or before the end of the feeder treatment.

-After the call to `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`, eaters will still be able to process the remaining messages in the bottle.
+After the call to `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`, eaters are still able to and *must* process the remaining messages in the bottle.

 The user program *must* wait for all the eaters to be finished before destroying the bottle.

+As said above, `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY` is *only useful when the bottle is used to synchronize concurrent threads* and need not be used in other cases (thread-safe shared FIFO queue).

 ## Destruction of a bottle